sweet12prof/2WMIPS32_InOrder/README.md

   * The program is an implementation of the "ADD-SHIFT" multiplication Algorithm to multiply 2 numbers
   * The numbers in the particular program are 40 and 5, hence a result of 200 is expected at the end of the program
   * The program exits execution by saving the result into memory Location 100
+  * A simple run of the testbench file reveals this.
+  * To run a different program with the tesbench, do as follows :
+      * Write a mips program based on the implemented subset
+      * Assemble it and generate a hex file
+      * Edit the Imem file